tlaz4/CMPUT404-assignment-css-hell/README.md

 Assignment: CSS Hell
 ====================

-You will skin 3 project gutenberg stories with custom CSS.
+You will skin 3 project gutenberg stories with custom CSS

 You will skin 2 versions of a possible professional homepage for your self with 2 versions of CSS.